Crio-Bytes/Web/OAuth/readme.md

 ![alt text](https://github.com/rishitha24/Web/blob/main/OAuth/images/1.jpeg)

-Setup the information about your project so that google can show what types of consent the users gives your app to use information from google.
+Setup the information about your project so that google can show what types of consent the users gives your app to use information from Google.
 In my case it is going to be email address and profile picture.

 ![alt text](https://github.com/rishitha24/Web/blob/main/OAuth/images/2.jpeg)

 Now, go the credentials section and create an OAuth Client ID (It may ask you to configure the consent screen, do that! ).
-Here, when the project is deployed you need to add the webapp URL for now I am using localhost.
+Here, when the project is deployed you need to add the webapp URL but for now I am using localhost.
 (Rest details can be filled accordingly!)

 ![alt text](https://github.com/rishitha24/Web/blob/main/OAuth/images/3.jpeg)